-The Past for the Present: the New Mock Briefings Program and Reasons to Study History
+The New Mock Briefings Program and Reasons to Study History

 On a sunny day in September, I made a phone call home to my parents, eager to share all the wonderful experiences I was having in my first weeks at college.
 It was a routine conversation: How were my classes?
 Was I making any friends?
 How bad was the food?
 Amidst the flurry of inquiries, I quietly mentioned I had decided to declare history as my major.
 An uncomfortably long pause followed … and then an incredulous, “What?”

 In my 18 years of life, I had always been determined to follow in my parents’ footsteps, studying economics and making a life for myself somewhere in the financial world—or maybe at the World Bank, like my father.
 I swore that was my destiny.
 That was until I took my first Principles of Economics class and realized how much I did not like economics, at all.

 As my fate as an economist disintegrated, I met my true love that semester in my first college history class.
 History courses in undergrad are not like your typical grade-school ones.
 Rather than focusing alone on dates, wars, and political figures, college-level history students work to weave stories from various threads of different lengths and textures to understand humanity more fully in a manner both meticulously precise and melodically artistic.
 From these threads, historians dignify the past by composing an image of the rich and complex human experience from which we have sprung and in which the present grounds itself.

 Unfortunately, however, passion alone does not justify a particular course of study anymore.
 Despite my effusive expressions of enthusiasm about my choice, the next question was always, “And what exactly are you going to do with that?”
 I would often end up mumbling a response that was met with my parents’ skepticism … and my uncertainty.